kupl/SeamFuzz-Artifact/README.md

  [EXP_NAME]: the name of the experiments which will be stored in [EXP_PATH].
 The default name is maintable
 ```

 Note that running FuzzBench requires lots of memory and storage.
 It may not work properly when running `main_eval.sh` script with the default settings.
+For example, running `main_eval.sh` without any additional options requires at least 840 (20 trials * 14 benchmarks * 3 fuzzers) CPU power.
-In this case, please set [TRIALS] option with the value smaller than 20 to reduce the usage of memory and storage.
+If FuzzBench is eventually dead with `EOF` error, please set [TRIALS] option to a value less than 20 to reduce memory and storage usage.

 ### Table N